Enbridge's economic impact on Minnesota

 As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
 And we’re proud to deliver economic benefits in the states where we do business.

-- Our capital expenditures in Minnesota, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $207.3 million.
+- Our capital expenditures in Minnesota, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, exceeded $181.6 million.

-- Enbridge paid $43 million in property tax across Minnesota for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations;
+- Enbridge paid $36.1 million in property tax across Minnesota for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Enbridge’s workforce included 335 Minnesota-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 309 Minnesota-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid more than $23.9 million in total wages to our Minnesota-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid more than $23 million in total wages to our Minnesota-based permanent and temporary employees—much of that injected directly into the state economy.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2020, Enbridge invested $1,415,700 in community-strengthening initiatives across Minnesota—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2022, through our Fueling Futures program, Enbridge invested $836,800 in community-strengthening initiatives across Minnesota.
+We supported numerous not-for-profit agencies across the province aligned to our three focus areas of health and safety, environment, and community.